The Mutual Recognition Agreement makes moving your practice to another province easy…

 - Apply for registration with the ACAO

-- Submit a letter of good standing from the accredited institution where you got your education.
+- Submit a letter of good standing from the regulatory college in the Province where you are currently registered.
 The ACAO will begin preliminary assessment of your application.

 - Once you are approved, you need to pay your fees to finalize the registration process.